 - Wrap it tight in tin foil, place on a baking tray, and cook for 40 minutes.

 - In the meantime, deal with the sprouts.
 Cut them up finely, and then add them to a pan with a generous glug of olive oil.
 Keep frying them until they are nice and wilted, and starting to brown on the pan.
 Season with salt and pepper, and add a splash of water.
 Reduce the water down, and then remove the sprouts from the heat.

 - After 40 minutes, your sausage will be cooked through.
 Remove it gently from the tin foil, and then place it back in the oven, under the grill, for 2-3 minutes on each side so the bacon gets nice and crispy.

-- For the final side, lather it in cranberry sauce.
+- For the second side, lather it in cranberry sauce.
 Then place it under the grill for a final 3 minutes.

 - Halve your baguette.
 Spread on a layer of cranberry sauce.
 Then add your sprouts.
 Place your sausage on top of the sprouts, cover with the top half of the baguette, carve it up and tuck in!